Due to be released on October 8, 2021, the Nintendo Switch OLED model is one of the latest upgrades to video game consoles in recent months.

 Nintendo Switch vs. Nintendo Switch OLED

 One of the most prominent features of both the original Nintendo Switch and the OLED model is the choice between three playing modes: TV mode, handheld mode, and tabletop mode.
-The original Switch is a bit lighter and smaller in size compared to the OLED model and has half the storage space.
+The OLED version has a more stable screen and double the storage space compared to the original Switch.

 Here are some specifications for the Nintendo Switch OLED:

-Some people were expecting a 4K display and thought the new Nintendo Switch model would be called the “Nintendo Switch Pro.”
-Some of the new features included in the new model may be convincing enough to buy for experienced gamers looking to level up their gaming experience.
+Some people were expecting a 4K display and thought the new Nintendo Switch model would be the “Nintendo Switch Pro.”
+Some of the new features may be convincing enough even for experienced gamers.
+Those looking to level up their gaming experience will enjoy the new model.

 These are the original Switch specifications for comparison:

-As you can see, the specifications for both models are incredibly similar, with only a few upgrades that heavy users would typically consider “killer features.”
+As you can see, the specifications for both models are incredibly similar.
+There are only a few upgrades heavy users would typically consider “killer features.”

 Is the New OLED Model Worth It?